jahid97/Utility_Billing/README.md

-# ⚡ Utility Bill Management System
+# ⚡ Utility Bill Calculator With Admin

 A full-stack small application to calculate utility bills and manage pricing configurations dynamically with a billing receipt download option.
 Built with modern TypeScript, featuring a React frontend and a NestJS backend.